 Spraying yields thinner coats due to the tiny particles emitted from the spray tip, which absorb into the wood texture and dry more quickly compared to thicker layers.

 Consequently, more varnish layers can be applied using spraying compared to brushing, allowing for greater flexibility in achieving the desired finish.
-Typically, 5 to 7 spray coats are equivalent to 3 to 4 varnish brush coats.
+I found that applying 5 to 7 spray coats equaled about 3 to 4 coats when brushing.

 How Humidity Levels Impact the Number Of Varnish Coats On Wood